sparkflows/sparkflows-docs/docs/tutorials/cdc/cdc-tutorials-dt-emp.rst

       :alt: CDC Tutorials
       :width: 70%

-* Click the **Execute** Button on the workflow to fetch new employees, as shown below.
+* Click the **Execute** button on the workflow to fetch new employees, as shown below.

   .. figure:: ../../_assets/tutorials/cdc/cdc-tutorials-dt-newtransfetched.png
      :alt: CDC Tutorials